algoCoders009/Void_Hacks/README.md

 The application also has a section which displays a threat level of a particular disease all over the country state wise.
 This data is beneficial when assigning medical resources to a state and determining their medical needs.

 Steps to use the application:
+1) Download all required files

-Run the API by executing the command python api.py in the console.
+2) Run the API by executing the command python api.py in the console.

-Flask server will be created which can access the ML Model.
+3) Flask server will be created which can access the ML Model.

-Access the Web UI (Dashboard) and proceed to use.
+4) Access the Web UI (Dashboard) and proceed to use.

 In the Web UI Page, a prediction model of diabetes is set up which can predict whether a person has or not based on the input values.